+Bits: 1 4 3 1 variable

+[M#61, M#186] Figure 9-90x—UHR variant Common Info field format

+[M#61, M#186] NOTE 2—For backward compatibility with the HE or EHT variant Common Info field, a UHR AP sets B22, B26, B53, and B63 to 0 and sets B60–B62 to 1 in the UHR variant Common Info field.

 TGbn editor: Change the paragraph that begins with “The HE variant Common Info field, the EHT variant …” as follows:

-The HE variant Common Info field and the EHT variant Common Info field use the same encoding method for the Trigger Type, UL Length, More TF, CS Required, LDPC Extra Symbol Segment, AP TX Power, Pre-FEC Padding Factor, PE Disambiguity, and Trigger Dependent Common Info subfields.
+[M#186] The HE variant Common Info field, the EHT variant Common Info field and the UHR variant Common Info field use the same encoding method for the Trigger Type, UL Length, More TF, CS Required, LDPC Extra Symbol Segment, AP TX Power, Pre-FEC Padding Factor, PE Disambiguity, and Trigger Dependent Common Info subfields.

 TGbn editor: Change the paragraph that begins with “The UL Length subfield of …” as follows: